nashpaz123/syllabi/git-github.md

   - How to add and track changes with `git add` and `git commit`.
   - Understanding the staging area, working directory, and commit history.
   - Writing good commit messages – why they’re important and how to make them clear.
+  - Using GitHub’s web interface to view commit history and recent changes.

 - **Takeaways:**
   - How to make and record changes in Git.
-  - Best practices for writing descriptive commit messages.
+  - Best practices for writing descriptive commit messages and viewing changes on GitHub.

 ---

-### **Session 4: Working with Branches (1 hour)**
+### **Session 4: Working with Branches and GitHub Pull Requests (1 hour)**

 - **What We’ll Cover:**
   - What branches are and how they enable multiple lines of development.
   - Creating and switching between branches with `git branch` and `git checkout`.
-  - Basic branching workflows – using branches to develop new features or experiment.
+  - Basic branching workflows for feature development.
+  - Creating a pull request (PR) on GitHub – purpose and best practices.

 - **Takeaways:**
   - How to use branches to work on different features or versions of a project.
-  - Why branches are valuable for collaboration and parallel development.
+  - Understanding pull requests on GitHub and using them for code review.

 ---

-### **Session 5: Merging and Resolving Conflicts (1 hour)**
+### **Session 5: Merging, Resolving Conflicts, and Using GitHub Issues (1 hour)**

 - **What We’ll Cover:**
   - Combining changes with `git merge` and understanding the merge process.
   - Conflict resolution – what to do when Git can’t automatically merge files.
   - The difference between merging and rebasing, and when to use each.
+  - Using GitHub issues to track bugs, feature requests, and project progress.

 - **Takeaways:**
   - How to handle merging branches and resolve conflicts effectively.
-  - Key strategies for handling merge conflicts when collaborating.
+  - An introduction to GitHub issues for project management.

 ---

-### **Session 6: Collaborating with Remotes (1 hour)**
+### **Session 6: Collaborating with Remotes and GitHub Best Practices (1 hour)**

 - **What We’ll Cover:**
   - Connecting your local repository to remote repositories with `git remote`.
   - Pushing changes to a shared repository with `git push`.
   - Pulling updates and syncing your work with `git pull` and `git fetch`.
+  - GitHub best practices for team collaboration: forks, contributing guidelines, and code reviews.

 - **Takeaways:**
   - How to share and sync your code with others using remotes.
-  - Best practices for collaborating with others using Git.

----
+  - Essential GitHub collaboration practices, including forking, creating PRs, and code reviews.